Tools

 Types of paint:

-Lacquer: This type of paint normally comes in spray cans.
+Lacquer: This type of paint typically comes in spray cans.

-Acrylic: These paints can not be mixed with enamel paints, they are water-thinable (no water-soluble).
+Acrylic: These paints can not be mixed with enamel paints; they are water-thinkable (not water-soluble).
 They are also becoming very popular and are preferred by many modelers.

-Remember that some paints, especially those for metal finish are very volatile.
+Remember that some paints are very volatile, especially those for metal finish.
 Work in a well-ventilated area and/or use a protective mask.

 Accurate Colors

 Many kit manufacturers reference FS (Federal Standard) numbers for the colors used by the airplanes.
-These FS numbers also identify many paints for scale modeling in the market today.
+These FS numbers also identify many paints for scale modeling in today’s market.

 Federal Standard Color Reference Chart (www.federalstandardcolor.com)